SchumacherFM/Anonygento/README.md

 Please see Demo1 module.

+The XML `fill` element will be automatically processed.
+It executes a defined method or function on an EAV or entity attribute.
+The above example should be self-explanatory.

 #### Custom entities

-Adding custom entities for anonymization you can simply extend the config.xml.

-With this additional config you can extend the console runner to anonymize custom entities.
-E.g.: store locator, news, enterprise or other payment solutions.
+To add custom entities to anonymization process you can simply extend the config.xml.
+Useful when you want to anonymize e.g.: store locator, news, enterprise or other payment solutions.

 Please see Demo2 module.
+This module randomizes the product name and the description with a lorem ipsum text.

 ##### Example config: